Tyler, the Creator: Legal issues

+On December 22, 2011, Okonma was arrested on suspicion of vandalism after allegedly destroying equipment during a show at The Roxy Theatre in West Hollywood.
+A fan recorded video depicted Okonma throwing a microphone at a sound engineer.
+Okonma subsequently paid $8,000 in damages to The Roxy.

-On March 15, 2014, Okonma was arrested in Austin, Texas, for inciting a riot after telling fans to push their way past security guards at his South by Southwest performance.
-Due to this incident, Tyler faced up to one year in prison and a $4000 fine.
-Tyler's lawyer, Perry Minton, argued that the riot charge was overblown and perpetuated misconceptions of his client, who has no previous arrests.
-These charges were later dropped.
+On March 15, 2014, Okonma was arrested in Austin, Texas, for inciting a riot after telling fans to push past security guards at his South by Southwest performance.
+Okonma faced up to one year in prison and a $4,000 fine.
+Okonma's lawyer, Perry Minton, argued that the riot charge was overblown and perpetuated misconceptions of his client, who had no criminal record.
+The charges were later dropped.

-On August 26, 2015, Okonma revealed that he had been banned from visiting the United Kingdom for three to five years, which forced him to cancel a string of tour dates supporting the Cherry Bomb album, including the Reading and Leeds Festivals.
-The reason for the ban comes from lyrics dating back to 2009.
+On August 26, 2015, Okonma revealed that he had been banned from visiting the United Kingdom for three to five years, which forced him to cancel tour dates supporting the Cherry Bomb album, including the Reading and Leeds Festivals.
 His manager Christian Clancy said they were informed of the ban via a letter from then-Home Secretary Theresa May.
-May cited lyrics from the mixtape Bastard as the reason for the ban, although Okonma had toured multiple times in the UK since its release.
+May cited lyrics from the 2009 album Bastard as the reason for the ban, although Okonma had toured multiple times in the UK since its release.
 Okonma later said that he felt he had been treated like a terrorist and implied that the ban was racially motivated, stating that "they did not like the fact that their children were idolizing a black man."
 According to the BBC, it is believed the ban was lifted in February 2019, concurring with a scheduled performance in London to promote Igor.
-However, this show was forcibly cancelled by police due to safety concerns: the venue was claimed to be "overcrowded" and "too rowdy."
+However, the 2019 show was forcibly cancelled by police due to safety concerns that the venue was "overcrowded" and "too rowdy."
+After winning International Male Solo Artist at the 2020 Brit Awards, Okonma referenced the ban.
+"I wanna give a special shout out to someone who I hold dear to my heart, who made it where I couldn't come to this country five years ago," he said.
+"I know she's at home pissed off.
+Thank you Theresa May."